abeidahmed/rails-heroicon/README.md

 # Rails Heroicon ![ci](https://github.com/abeidahmed/rails-heroicon/actions/workflows/ci.yml/badge.svg)

-Ruby on Rails `view helpers` for the awesome heroicons by Steve Schoger.
+Ruby on Rails views helper for the awesome heroicons by Steve Schoger.
 To view all the icons visit [heroicons](https://heroicons.com/).

 All icons are included upto heroicons v0.4.2